-I don't mean to be different but when deciding to repot a bonsai tree, a guide in a book should not be the ultimate.
+I don't mean to be different but when deciding to repot a bonsai tree, a guide in a book should not be the point of reference.
 Rather consider what the plant is doing and determine from that what action is needed.
-Also, deciduous trees are generally repotting every 2 or so years but conifers may only be repotted every 5 or so years.
+Deciduous trees are generally repotted every 2 if they are young but less frequent as they age.
+Conifers may only be repotted every 5 years.
+Don't get caught up in the heat of the moment and decide to repot "on the fly."

 Image caption.
-Buds swelling on the tree is for me the determining factor of when a tree should be repotted.
+Buds swelling on the tree indicated the most optimal time when a tree should be repotted.

-Although this post is not meant to be about repotting in general, let me just add that there are also signs to look out for which will indicate whether a tree needs to be repotted at all.
-These would include:
+Although this post is not meant to be about repotting in general, let me just add that there are also signs to look out for which will indicate whether a tree needs to be repotted at all:

 Image caption.
 The current condition of the root ball.